BindBC/bindbc-sdl/README.md

 if(!loadSDLTTF())    { /* handle error */ }
 ```

 Note that all of the `load*` functions will return `false` only if the shared library is not found.
-If any of the functions in the library fail to load, the `load*` functions will _still return true_.
+If any of the functions in the library fail to load, the `load*` functions **will still return true**.
 It's possible for the binding to be compiled for a higher version of a shared library than the version on the user's system, in which case it's still safe to use the library if none of the missing functions are called.

-To determine if any of the symbols failed to load, which usually indicates an version mismatch, use the error handling functions from the `bindbc-loader` package.
+To determine if any of the symbols failed to load, which usually indicates an version mismatch, use the error handling functions from the [`bindbc-loader`](https://github.com/BindBC/bindbc-loader) package.

 ## The static bindings
-The static bindings have a link-time dependency on the either the shared or static libraries for SDL and any satellite libraries the program uses.
+The static bindings have a link-time dependency on either the shared or static libraries for SDL and any satellite libraries the program uses.
 On Windows, you can link with the static libraries or, to use the DLLs, the import libraries.
 On other systems, you can link with either the static libraries or directly with the shared libraries.

 This requires the SDL development packages be installed on your system at compile time.
-When linking with the static libraries, there is no runtime dependency.
+When linking with the static libraries, there is no runtime dependency on SDL.
 When linking with the shared libraries, the runtime dependency is the same as the dynamic bindings, the difference being that the shared libraries are no longer loaded manually -- loading is handled automatically by the system when the program is launched.

 Enabling the static binding can be done in two ways.

 ### Via the compiler's `-version` switch or DUB's `versions` directive
-Pass the `BindSDL_Static` version, or the appropriate version for the satellite libraries (e.g. `BindSDL_Image_Static`, `BindSDL_Mixer_Static`, etc.) to the compiler and link with the appropriate libraries.
+Pass the `BindSDL_Static` version to the compiler and link with the appropriate libraries.
+Note that `BindSDL_Static` will also enable the static binding for any satellite libraries used.

 When using the compiler command line or a build system that doesn't support DUB, this is the only option.
 The `-version=BindSDL_Static` option should be passed to the compiler when building your program.
 All of the requried C libraries, as well as the BindBC static libraries, must also be passed to the compiler on the command line or via your build system's configuration.